An Operational Framework for Nonclassicality in Quantum Communication Networks: Discussion

 Fundamentally, our results demonstrate novel examples in which the classical concepts of locality, causality, and/or realism break down.
-Future experiments could apply these nonclassical behaviors to verify quantum theory in complex communication scenarios.
-More practically, the studied examples of nonclassicality can be used to self-test, certify, or verify quantum communication resources or network causal structures.
-Namely, we show many examples in which nonclassicality requires our variational ans\"{a}tze to encode LOCC or LOQC resources, POVM measurements, or CPTP maps, which implies these resources or operations are necessary for achieving a given violation.
-Therefore, a violation can assert the presence of certain quantum resources or operations.
-Similarly, nonclassicality witnesses could also be used to infer a network's underlying causal structure and resource configuration by ruling out networks that are incompatible with the observed communication behavior.
+Future experiments could apply these nonclassical behaviors to verify quantum theory in complex communication scenarios, or to self-test, certify, or verify quantum communication resources and network causal structures.
+In particular, the maximal violation of certain nonclassicality witnesses requires POVM measurements, CPTP maps, or entanglement-assistance to be encoded into our variational ans\"{a}tze, implying that the violation requires these resources and operations.
+Therefore, nonclassicality witnesses can test the presence of particular quantum resources or operations, or be used to infer a network's underlying causal structure and resource configuration by ruling out networks that are incompatible with the observed communication behavior.

-When extended to quantum hardware, the variational methods applied in our operational framework offer practical solutions to real-world challenges.
-First, our variational ans\"{a}tze can be run on future quantum computers to improve the efficiency of simulating and optimizing large networks.
-Second, applying VQO methods on quantum networking hardware will enable Algorithms~\ref{alg:vqo_nonclassicality} and~\ref{alg:vqo_simulation} to establish nonclassical behaviors and communication protocols (see Fig.~\ref{fig:variational_quantum_networking}), which will be useful for automation in quantum networking.
-Remarkably, these VQO methods have demonstrated the ability to adapt quantum network protocols against uncharacterized noise models \cite{doolittle_2023_vqo_nonlocality,Ma2021_noisy_parameter-shift, chen_2022_inferring_network_topology, doolittle_phd_thesis_2023}.